escamoteur/flutter_command/README.md

       .updateWeatherCommand
       .canExecute,
   builder: (BuildContext context, bool canExecute, _) {
-    // Depending on the value of canEcecute we set or clear the Handler final handler = canExecute
+    // Depending on the value of canExecute we set or clear the handler final handler = canExecute
         ?
 TheViewModel.of(context).updateWeatherCommand
         : null;